Skip to main content

 Costs

-Aqago is designed to minimize cloud provider costs.
+Aqago is designed to minimize operating costs.
 There are several ways it achieves this.

 First, Aqago is conceptually a metadata management system.
-Cloud providers charge for many things, key among them being data storage, movement, and compute.
-Because Aqago manages metadata about your devices in your fleet, it stores and processes small volumes of data.
-A typical Aqago deployment in AWS will incur ~$0.05 per device per month in charges with no content storage.
+Deploying to cloud providers and within on-prem compute centers accrue various operating costs, key among them relating to data storage, movement, and compute.
+Because Aqago manages metadata about your fleet, it stores and processes small volumes of data.
+For example, a typical Aqago deployment in AWS will incur ~$0.05 per device per month.

-Aqago further minimizes cloud provider costs through a series of optimizations specific to the provider.
+For deployment into Cloud providers (not on-prem), Aqago further minimizes costs through a series of optimizations specific to the provider.
 For example, on AWS the Aqago backend targets arm64 serverless runners (Lambda) which are currently 20% cheaper than the x86 equivalent.
-In addition, Aqago minimzes its devops burden by leveraging zero-maintenance offerings like DynamoDB that provide hassle-free horizontal scaling.
+In addition, Aqago minimzes its devops burden by leveraging zero-maintenance offerings like DynamoDB that provide hassle-free horizontal scaling to fit any fleet size.

 Architecture